 NYC Tip: Your subway pass can take you everywhere.
-From the US Open in Flushing Queens (I’ll be there on Labor Day!), to Coney Island for hot dogs and the beach, to baseball games and restaurants/grocery stores for almost every variety of food imaginable, the subway is your tour guide.
+From the US Open in Flushing Queens (I’ll be there Labor Day weekend!), to Coney Island for hot dogs and the beach, to baseball games and restaurants/grocery stores for almost every variety of food imaginable, the subway is your tour guide.
 Use those beautiful fall weekends to explore all five boroughs of your new city.

 Ben Churchill, Program Coordinator

 Secret Place: The Rose Main Reading Room at the New York Public Library’s main building on Fifth Avenue.
 This certainly isn’t “secret”, but it might not be the first thought when it comes to finding beautiful places to read or study.
 Columbia has its share of library spaces, but if you want to get away from campus, this is an iconic New York space to do your work, and Bryant Park is directly adjacent to the library, so you can enjoy the sights and sounds outside as well.